 The Corporation utilizes the modified accrual basis of accounting, which focuses on changes in current financial resources, in the preparation of the fund financial statements.
 Under the modified accrual basis of accounting, revenues and related receivables are recorded in the accounting period that they become both measurable and available.
-"Available" means collectible within the current period or soon enough thereafter to be used to pay liabilities of the current period.
+"Available" means collectible within the current period, which is within twelve months of the end of the current fiscal period, to be used to pay liabilities of the current period.
 Expenditures and related liabilities are recorded in the accounting period the liability is incurred and payable from current resources, except for principal and interest on long-term debt and estimated other long-term liabilities which are recorded only when payment is due and payable.